V4Fire/Client/src/super/i-data/README.md

 #### `initRemoteData` and `componentConverter`

-Sometimes you want to create a component that can take data directly from a prop or by loading from a data provider.
+Sometimes you want to create a component that can take data directly from a prop or by loading it from a data provider.
 You can manage this situation by using `sync.link` and `initRemoteData`.
 See the [[Sync]] class for additional information.

 `initRemoteData` is a function that invokes every time the `db` is changed.